Pre-K Printable Fun

 There are all kinds of fun ways to engage in the community.
 Here are three options for this theme depending on the structure of your program.

 Cairns are rock piles, or stacks.
-They are often created as landmarks, to mark trails.
+They are often created as landmarks to mark trails.
 Have your preschoolers pair up.
 Provide them with flat stones and have them take turns building rock towers.
 Their goal is to build the tallest tower without it falling.
-They will work on turn taking and team building.
+View Member Instructions

 Take Turns Play a Rock or Muddy Game Together*